Batteries and vapes

 Take back electrical items to a shop

-Large electrical retailers are have to take back waste electrical items at their shops by law, but a product can only be returned when you buy another one.
-Check with your chosen retailer for more details.
+Large electrical shops have to take back waste electrical items at their shops by law, but a product can only be returned when you buy another one.
+Check with your chosen shop for more details.

 E-recycling